-When removed, a standard bolt typically returns to its original reusable form and length.
+A standard bolt returns to its original reusable form and length when removed.
 All bolts have some elasticity and can stretch and return to their original reusable condition.

-Most cylinder heads are aluminum, and head gaskets are MLS (multi-layered steel) and mate to iron or aluminum engine blocks.
+Most cylinder heads are aluminum; head gaskets are MLS (multi-layered steel) and mate to iron or aluminum engine blocks.
 Materials and conditions change.
 Iron and steel expand at different rates resulting in movement between the dissimilar metals.
 When heated, aluminum expands over twice the rate of iron.

 The torque to yield bolt has a smaller shaft diameter and can adapt to the expansion of the aluminum cylinder head, applying a more constant clamping force.
 As a result, they are popular in modern vehicles.
 Many vehicles have these bolts in the engine and even the suspension.

 Cylinder head bolts are vital, and failure results in a head gasket leak.
 TTY bolts can stretch beyond their yield point; therefore, most manufacturers recommend discarding them after removal.
 The bolts can be expensive, but failure to replace them can lead to stripped threads, broken bolts (hard to remove), and a costly comeback (leaking cylinder head gasket).

 There are two terms related to this phenomenon.
 The first is elastic deformation, and the second is plastic deformation: